fumitoh/modelx/README.rst

 ----------------

 Below is an example showing how to build a simple model using modelx.
-The model uses the Monte Carlo method to simulate a stock price that follows a geometric Brownian motion and to price an European call option on the stock.
+The model performs a Monte Carlo simulation to generate 10,000 stochastic paths of a stock price that follow a geometric Brownian motion and to price an European call option on the stock.

 .. code-block:: python